-Several other exceptional dining and nightlife options can be found in Audubon Park.
-Try the exclusive sushi-tasting experience at Kadence, or grab gourmet sandwiches, coffee and wine at Bikes, Beans & Bordeaux Cafe.
-Other options include Sushi Lola, Bem Bom, 1803 Pizza Kitchen, and Junior’s Diner & Mexican Grill.
+Several other exceptional dining and nightlife options can be found in Audubon Park, including Sushi Lola, Bem Bom, 1803 Pizza Kitchen, Junior’s Diner & Mexican Grill, and Bikes, Beans & Bordeaux Cafe.
 Save room for dessert, too: In addition to Gideon’s Bakehouse, Audubon Park will tempt your sweet tooth at P Is for Pie Bake Shop, Kelly’s Homemade Ice Cream, Sugar Dough Bakehouse and The Salty Donut.
 After dessert, you can show off your vocal skills at Big Daddy’s for nightly karaoke starting at 9 p.m.

 Finally, Audubon Park’s neighbor, Baldwin Park, has eateries that deserve any serious foodie’s attention, including The Osprey, as well as numerous upscale shops and service providers.
 Explore everything else waiting for you in this fun district during your next Orlando getaway.

 The Audubon Park Garden District is a self-contained district in the City of Orlando and adjacent to the City of Winter Park.

 A Great American Main Street Award winner, the Audubon Park Garden District is known for sought-after dining, shopping and nightlife.
 It’s also home to Harry P. Leu Gardens.